Suei43/RaphaellyEditorialwebsite/README.md

 <h1>Raphaelly Editorial Website</h1>
-<p>This is an editorial website built using HTML, CSS, and JavaScript.
-The purpose of this website is to provide a platform for users to read and share editorial content on various topics.</p>
+<p>This is the website for an editorial service company built using HTML, CSS, and JavaScript.
+The purpose of this website is to showcase the services offered by the company and provide a platform for potential clients to contact the company..</p>

 <h2>Getting Started</h2>
 To view the website, simply open the <b>index.html</b> file in a web browser.